Written by

 These five methods are applied to MacBook Pro, MacBook Air, Mac mini, iMac, and Mac Pro, including T2 Mac, M1 Mac, and M2 Mac.

-Besides, the internal hard drive of iMac (2012, 2013, 2014, 2015, 2017, 2019, 2020) is Fusion drive, iBoysoft Data Recovery software has implemented Fusion drive data recovery from an unbootable Mac or bootable one, refer to How to run iBoysoft Data Recovery in macOS Recovery mode.
+Besides, the internal hard drive of iMacs (2012, 2013, 2014, 2015, 2017, 2019, 2020) is a Fusion drive. iBoysoft Data Recovery for Mac has implemented Fusion drive data recovery from an unbootable Mac or bootable one.

 As your Mac won't boot, data recovery is challenging.
 Using data recovery software is testified the most efficient and simplest way.
-But not all the data recovery software in the market has the ability to recover files from a Mac that won't boot.
+However, not all the data recovery software in the market has the ability to recover files from a Mac that won't boot.

 Step-by-step tutorial: How to run iBoysoft Data Recovery in macOS Recovery mode.